pbloem/profane-tmesis/if-croesus-goes-to-war.md

 "They will fade again when the Roman empire does.
 But by then, their legacy will be indelible.
 The most powerful temples in the world will try and fail to erase the ideas alive today in the heads of these Greeks."

 They will be rediscovered.
 They will inspire again and again.
 They will not stop people from brutalizing each other.
-But eventually, a pattern will emerge.
-Even if we did not do it, we will come to see more and more clearly what we should have done.
-How we should have lived.
-After each atrocity, after each genocide, when we again come face to face with ourselves, confronted unmistakebly with what we've done, with who we are, we will know what to turn to.
+But we will see, in stark contrast to what we are, what we _could_ be.
+After each atrocity, after each genocide, when we again come face to face with ourselves, confronted unmistakebly with what we are capable of, we will know what to turn to.
 We know the ideals we should live by even if we don't, and each time we try, they will take root more strongly in our laws, and in our culture."

 "And all this will take thousands of years?"

 "At least.
 I have not dared to look any further.
 Two millennia is enough responsibility for any one person."

 "And without the Romans, these ideas will not take hold?"

 "Not in the lands around the great sea, and to the north.
 Many other people throughout time will hold to these ideals, and many more useful ones.
 But in the end what matters is the people to our north.
 Eventually, whatever they think, what they believe, the world will suffer.
-Somehow, some grain of empathy, some notion of huma dignity must end up somewhere in their view of the world.
-Even if they don't act on it, they should know that they should have."
+Somehow, some grain of empathy, some notion of human dignity must end up somewhere in their view of the world.
+Even if they don't act on it, they should know that they should have done."

 "So the Romans need to take Illyria.
-And after that the world."
+And after that the world."<br/>

-"A large part of it."
+"A large part of it."<br/>

-"But I can stop them."
+"But I can stop them."<br/>
 "Think of the empire as a boulder, held in place by just enough pebbles.
-You were one of those pebbles."
+You were one of those pebbles."<br/>

-"Were?"
+"Were?"<br/>

 She gave me a sympathetic smile, as I slowly locked eyes with her.